Activities, Lesson Plans, and More

 FiscalNote

 FiscalNote was founded with the principle of bringing people closer to their governments.
-They have created a tool to help you quickly identify and contact elected officials including, members of Congress currently representing you.
+They have created a tool to help you quickly identify and contact elected officials, including members of Congress currently representing you.
 Regardless of your political affiliation, you have the power to make your voice heard by contacting your representatives and advocating for the issues that matter most to you.

-Intelligence Squared U.S. is a nonpartisan, nonprofit organization whose mission is to address the polarization of U.S. politics and “restore critical thinking, facts, reason, and civility to American public discourse.”
+Open to Debate is a nonpartisan, nonprofit organization whose mission is to address the polarization of U.S. politics and “restore critical thinking, facts, reason, and civility to American public discourse.”
 It produces a debate podcast in which listeners are polled before and after the debate to see how their opinions changed after listening to the discourse.

 About the United States